stutibimali/IMAGE_CLASSIFICATION_USING_MACHINE_LEARNING/README.md

 The image is read and preprocessed (resized and flattened).
 The model predicts the class of the image.

+## Results
+After training the model, you can use it to predict the category of any new image.
+The model will output the predicted category based on the trained data.

+## License
+This project is licensed under the MIT License - see the LICENSE file for details.

 # miniproject
 VERGEO Internship Miniproject